If you want to know why cortisol makes you sick, then this article can help.

 The first thing that should happen when you wake up with the normal low, that is going to actually rise up by 8:00 in the morning, is that you should wake up with a low blood sugar and be hungry, okay?
 That low blood sugar stimulates your hypothalamus to tell your adrenals, “Make some cortisol, come on, I need some sugar here!”
 Remember, cortisol releases sugar from your storage.
 So if you wake up hungry, that is kind of a good sign that your blood sugar is low enough and your cortisol is going to start to flux up.
 So you do not want to be eating too late at night.
 You want to make sure that you wake up with a little bit of hunger so that your cortisol can start fluxing up.

-Make sure you eat breakfast, right afterwards as soon as you break your fast, that helps to stimulate cortisol production.
+Make sure you eat breakfast, right afterward, as soon as you break your fast, that helps to stimulate cortisol production.
 Eat regularly during the day and also make sure you exercise early in the morning because that helps to boost your cortisol production.
 Another thing that I use in my patients, is an adrenal cortisol extract that is homeopathic.
 It comes from the adrenal cortex of animals, usually lambs and it is used as a homeopathic.
 It comes in a drop form, but if you take it in the morning, it can help to re-trigger your adrenal cortex to release some cortisol.
 If my patients are really slumping in the afternoon and they just cannot get their stuff done, then they might take a little bit more of this adrenal cortex extract in the afternoon, but never take it after dark because we do not want a cortisol flux at night.
 We are retraining that daytime cortisol.

 Hormone Healing Tip 3: Reprogram your HPA Axis